Mayo Clinic Alix School of Medicine: Science of Health Care Delivery Certificate

-Starting with the incoming class of 2015, the school formally integrated longitudinal coursework in the Science of Health Care Delivery (SHCD) into the four-year curriculum.
+Starting with the incoming class of 2015, the school has formally integrated longitudinal coursework in the Science of Health Care Delivery (SHCD) into the four-year curriculum.
 This coursework entails a mixture of lectures and practical experiences.
 Studies of SHCD comprise six major domains: leadership, person-centered care, high value care, health economics and technology, population-centered care, and team-based care.
 The SHCD curriculum adds a social sciences perspective to the traditional medical school model, aiming to produce physicians aware of and capable of addressing problems in the US health care system.

 Student-run and volunteer clinics

 Students fulfill a community service requirement by seeing uninsured and underinsured patients at the Rochester Education and Advocacy for Community Health (REACH) free clinic throughout Year 2.
 Interested students can volunteer to staff other local free clinics—the Smoking Cessation Clinic, the Center Clinic in Dodge Center, and the Mayo Family Medicine Resident Clinic in Kasson—for selective credit or just to gain more experience.

-In Phoenix, Arizona, first and second year students see patients at St. Vincent de Paul community clinic.
+In Phoenix, Arizona, first- and second-year students see patients at St. Vincent de Paul community clinic.